EMDR Therapy in Columbus, Ohio

 – Panic Attacks

-– Addictions such as alcoholism and drug abuse
+– Addictions such as sex addiction

 – Phobias such as fear of flying or public speaking